snimu/rebasin-results/mlp/RESULTS.md

 - If I may speculate a bit: it will likely work much better `weight_decay`-values of 0.1 already; 0.9 isn't needed.
     It will also likely work much better with larger `hidden_features`-values.

+#### Summary

+All in all, `PermutationCoordinateDescent` doesn't seem to work too well on models trained on disjunct datasets.
+It significantly reduces the loss- and accuracy-barrier for some settings, and through interpolation, models with much higher accuracy than the original ones can even be found.
+However, this is only the case for models that are already terrible.
+For models that are good, `PermutationCoordinateDescent` barely reduces the loss- and accuracy-barrier at all.

 ## MergeMany